matt-auckland/personal-site/posts/cordova-android-adaptive-icons.md

 </figure>

-This lead me to Android's {% extLink 'https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive.html' 'Adaptive icons' %}.
+This lead me to Android's {% extLink 'https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive.html' 'Adaptive icons' %}, and I realised that if you aren't using adaptive icons, your icon is gonna look kind of bad, which was more than enough motivation for me.

+But if you need more than one reason, check out this article: {% extLink 'https://medium.com/google-design/designing-adaptive-icons-515af294c783' '"Designing Adaptive Icons"' %}

 <figure>
   <img src="/assets/images/adaptive-icon.png" width="316" height="316" loading="lazy"/>